AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/tutorial.md

     [0:640][0:540][0:480]

-again indicating that the red, green and blue channels come from the 640nm, 540nm and 480nm bands in input 0's image.
+indicating that the red, green and blue channels come from the 640nm, 540nm and 480nm bands in input 0's image.
 The source indicator may get quite complex - it shows all inputs that have had an effect on each channel of the image.